asprasad/treebeard/README.md

 # tree-heavy
-A compiler for the gradient boosting trees.
+A compiler for gradient boosting tree inference.

 # To build the tree-heavy project
 mkdir build && cd build